nbrest/kamehouse/README.md

 The application will load even without these installed, however some functionality will not work without them.

+# Stream videos to chromecast:

+- In VLC player > Playback > Renderer > Select chromcast device to stream to

 *********************

 ## Other Sections: